WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 39. How to read command line arguments in Node.js?

 - Use the process.argv array to access command-line arguments passed when running a Node.js application.

+## 40. What are child processes in Node.js?

+- Child processes allow Node.js to handle multiple tasks concurrently by creating subprocesses that can run independently.